 No topics are associated with this blog

 Reinsurance is a term of art for an insurance company buying some insurance from another company, in case its own finances prove inadequate.
 In this case, we propose the creation of a re-insurance fund whose purpose is to fund the last four years of life, by repaying Medicare for them.
-At present, half of Medicare expenditures are for the last four years of life, so the ultimate result is to cut Medicare costs in half by funding the last four years of life independently.
-Depending on the adequacy of Medicare records, at first it might be necessary to compile the costs and pay them individually.
+At present, half of Medicare expenditures are for the last four years of life, so the ultimate result is to cut Medicare costs in half by funding the last four years of living independently.
+Depending on the adequacy of Medicare records, at first, it might be necessary to compile the costs and pay them individually.
 However, the likelihood is the law of large numbers would soon smooth out the costs, so the reinsurance might then reimburse Medicare its average cost.
-That would not only reduce the administrative costs but speed up the transfers, and apply a little pressure on consistently high cost institutions to match the performance of consistently low cost ones.
+That would not only reduce the administrative costs but speed up the transfers, and apply a little pressure on consistently high-cost institutions to match the performance of consistently low-cost ones.

 Maintaining a clear goal of effective cost reduction is a permanent need.